uabrc/uabrc.github.io/docs/cheaha/software/software.md

 Please see our [CUDA and cuDNN section of the GPU page](../slurm/gpu.md#cuda-and-cudnn-modules).

+## Cell Ranger

+CellRanger is subject to the End User License Agreement (EULA) terms, which can be reviewed [here](https://github.com/10XGenomics/cellranger/blob/main/LICENSE).

 ## Singularity Containers

 Containers are a very useful resource for installing software without needing administrator permission.
 Please read the full documentation about singularity and containers on our [main Singularity page](../../workflow_solutions/getting_containers.md#containers-on-cheaha).